amirhshokri/laravel-filterable/README.md

 ### Method 4: Nested filters

-For more complex filtering scenarios, you can call `filter()` within another `filter()` to apply multiple conditions, such as filtering users based on post titles.
+For more complex filtering scenarios, you can call `filter()` within another `filter()` to apply multiple conditions, such as filtering users based on their post titles.
 Make sure the Filterable trait is added to all relevant models:

 ```php
 use Amirhshokri\LaravelFilterable\Main\Filter\Custom\CustomFilter;